 Table of Contents

-- The Difference Between an Irrevocable and Revocable Living Trust
+- The Difference Between a Living Revocable Trust and an Irrevocable Trust

-- What Should be Included in a Revocable Living Trust?
+- What Should be Included in a Revocable Living Trust Form?

 A revocable living trust is an entity created to hold the person’s assets.
 The grantor, or the person creating the trust, usually controls the money and assets placed in the trust.
 The living trust is tied to that person’s social security number and the financial income generated in the trust needs to be filed with their personal taxes.